Mario-Youchia/Arduino-Four-Servo-Controller/README.md

 # Arduino Four-Servo Controller

-Arduino Four-Servo Controller is a C# Windows Forms desktop application for configuring, calibrating, and controlling four servo motors through an Arduino-compatible board.
+Arduino Four-Servo Controller is a C# Windows Forms desktop application for calibrating, and controlling four servo motors through an Arduino-compatible board.

-The application was developed to support the initial setup of a four-servo robotic arm.
-It provides separate controls for the base, elbow, shoulder, and gripper servos, while helping identify safe movement limits and servo offsets before further robotic-system integration.
+This application was created to assist with the initial setup of a robotic arm equipped with four servos.
+It offers individual control for the base, elbow, shoulder, and gripper servos, and aids in the determination of safe movement limits and servo offsets prior to additional robotic-system integration.

 ## Download